jaredscarr/-CSB310-Collab-Wiki-1-Evolution-of-Prog-Lang/ASSIGNMENT.md

 ## Conclusion

 C++ is showing strong signs of remaining a top choice language for the medium to longterm future, especially for applications that prioritize quick executing and low latency code (such as games and server software).
-The ISO task force that publishes C++ language specifications recently approved a C++20 standard and is already working on the next version, C++23.
+[3] The ISO task force that publishes C++ language specifications recently approved a C++20 standard and is already working on the next version, C++23.

-Because of the large body of existing code and the prevalence of skilled programmers throughout the software engineering workforce, C++ should continue to be a preferred choice for mainstream applications for years to come.
+Many valid criticisms of the language have been made by prominent figures in the computer science field (such as Linus Torvalds [4] and Donald Knuth [5]), mostly concerned with the lack of orthogonality and vast complexity of C++.
+However, support for use of C++ continues to remain strong because of the large body of existing code and the prevalence of skilled programmers throughout the software engineering workforce, and C++ should continue to be a preferred choice for mainstream applications for years to come.

 ## Sources